thegameofcode/iris/docs/api.md

 *Since*: `v0.6.0`

 Add an event listener. __Warning__: you must be careful this may cause memory leaks.
-Remember register before the event name in the target using [iris.Event.events](#iriseventeventseventName-listener).
+Remember register before the event name in the target using [iris.Event.events(args)](#iriseventeventsargs).

 A common case of memory leaks:
 - Create an UI and suscribe it to a model event
 - Destroy the created UI (the listener is still subscribed to the model)
 - If you dont remove the listener before destroy it, the UI cannot be removed by the garbage collector

-To prevent memory leaks use the iris.Event.listen instead of.
+To prevent memory leaks use the iris.Event.listen instead of iris.Event.on.

 ```javascript